 Physicians should be careful about the employment agreement language.
 It can be vague or favorable to the employer and not the employee.
 It can appear anywhere but is particularly difficult regarding the physician’s roles and responsibilities.
 When you see the words “… will be determined by the practice…” it is time to be wary.

-Bonuses and compensation based on productivity are another area to review carefully.
-Any payment of bonuses and incentives should be paid through the time of termination rather than a specific date.
+Bonuses and compensation based on productivity are other areas to review carefully.
+Any payment of bonus and incentives should be paid through the time of termination rather than a specific date.
 The wording here is crucial.
-The benefit start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the agreement of the new employer.
-You might want to refer to a trusted source like the United States Department of Labor for more details on COBRA benefits.
+The benefits start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the agreement of the new employer.
+You should refer to a trusted source like the United States Department of Labor for more details on COBRA benefits.

 Failing to Hire Lawyers to Review Physician Employment Agreements?